 Step #4 – Finalize your account details and select the lists from which you wish to receive HARO inquiries in your inbox.
 I recommend starting by signing up for the Master HARO listed and 1-2 additional lists related to your area of expertise.

 Step #5 – Check your inbox to ensure you’re receiving HARO emails and browse for inquires.
 The categories are highlighted in bold.
-You can then click on a particle inquiry that sounds interesting and the email should skip down to the full inquiry.
+You can then click on a particular inquiry that sounds interesting and the email should skip down to the full inquiry.
 More on what individual inquiries look like later.

 Now that you’re set up, you can start browsing through inquires and submitting responses.
 Most people I talk to seem to have around a 10-15% success rate with their pitches.
 I find that to be the case for myself as well.

 To increase your chances of success, I’ve put together some tips from things I’ve learn along the way that have worked for me as well as a number of my colleagues and other marketers out there executing their own organizations’ SEO and content strategies.